naveenthiran7/naveenthiran7/README.md

 - 👋 Hi, I’m @naveenthiran7
 - 👀 I’m interested in React
 - 🌱 I’m currently learning on CSS REACT JS...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any platforms
-- 📫 How to reach me Linkedin @naveenthiran m u
+- 📫 How to reach me Linkedin naveenthiran m u
 - contact me in whatsup 9791402950
+- Mail me at naveenthiran.mu@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...